 Not only can yaupon tea give you a caffeine boost, this tasty tea can also give you a boost of antioxidants.
-Researchers at UF focused on the yaupon variety 'Nana' and found that the leaves had the same antioxidation potential as blueberries and as much caffeine as Asian green tea.
+Researchers at UF focused on the yaupon variety 'Nana' and found that the leaves had the same antioxidation potential as blueberries and as much caffeine as traditional green tea.

 Antioxidants aren't the only similarity between Yaupon tea and green tea; both can have a greenish color when brewed.
 Using fresh leaves will produce a green tea while using roasted leaves will produce a darker brown tea.
 As such, there may be some variation in how your tea looks, depending on how you prepare the leaves and how long you steep them.

 Unlike other teas, yaupon holly leaves contain no tannins.
 This means you don’t have to worry about your tea becoming more bitter the longer you steep it.
 In fact, you can re-steep your tea up to three times without sacrificing flavor.
 Keep in mind that all the caffeine will be extracted during the first brew, so the re-steeped tea will be caffeine-free.

 It's important that you only brew tea from Ilex vomitoria, as there are a number of native holly plants and many of them are not safe for consumption.
 Also, remember whenever you try a new food to go slowly and make sure that you aren't allergic to it.